7-AM/datalayer/README.md

 # Datalayer
 Datalayer is a simple AngularJS service abstraction to consume data from a RESTful Api.
 The code base is very simple to change and adapt to your backend in case it doesnt support RESTful.

 ## Install
 You can download it by:
-* Using npm and running `npm run datalayer`
+* Using npm and running `npm install datalayer`
 * Download manually and include the `<script type="text/javascript" src="./dist/datalayer.min.js">`

 ## Usage